Are you looking for a magical place in Africa to take a vacation? Travel to Tanzania, and you’ll have the time of your life.

 To travel to this country, you’ll need to apply for a visa, which you can apply for online.

-For example, if you are traveling to the country from Canada, you must meet Tanzania visa requirements for Canadian citizens.
+For example, if you are traveling from Canada, you must meet Tanzania visa requirements for Canadian citizens.

 The online application process will take you minutes, and your visa will be sent to you via email if approved.